SaqibAlMalik/SaqibAlMalik/README.md

 **SaqibAlMalik/SaqibAlMalik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on my own portfolio.
-- 🌱 I’m currently learning Javascript
 - 💬 Ask me about anything
-- 📫 How to reach me: i am everywhere, just search for SaqibAlMalik
+- 📫 How to reach me: [Check my portfolio](https://www.saqibalmalik.pro/)
 - ⚡ Fun fact: I can't really hurt anybody.